Dow Jones investigates bribery allegations against WSJ China

-The U.S. Department of Justice had asked Dow Jones to investigate the matter, as part of a wider probe into the 2011 British phone hacking scandal at its parent company, Rupert Mudoch's News Corp.
+The U.S. Department of Justice had asked Dow Jones to investigate the matter, as part of a wider probe into the 2011 British phone hacking scandal at its parent company, Rupert Murdoch's News Corp (NWSA.O).

 It is not clear if the DoJ is satisfied with Dow Jones' findings or if it is still looking into the allegations separately.
 A spokesperson for the DoJ could not immediately be reached for comment.